VoiNetwork/voi-swarm/README.md

 ## About

-This repository contains the installation script and configuration files for setting up a Voi participation node on a Linux system.
+This repository contains the installation script and configuration files for setting up a Voi node on a Linux system.

 Success criteria for the installation script are: